instanda-technicaltest/eShopOnWeb/tests/PleaseWriteSomeTestsHere.md

 Programming Language: Java

 I used Selenium WebDriver along with Java.
 For testing, I used TestNG annotations.
-I have created an eShop class to write my test cases.
+I have created an EShop class to write my test cases.
 Also, I used Page Object Model by creating a separate page (Pages.java) for all locators.
 Normally, we keep locators in the related  page class (Home Page, Login Page etc.), however, I wanted to use only one class for locators for this task.

 Used Tools/Libraries:
-Selenium WebDriver, ChromeDriver,  WebElement, Page Factory, FindBy annotation, Java, Faker Class, TestNG Assert, @BeforeTest, @AfterTest, @Test annotations
+Selenium WebDriver, ChromeDriver,  WebElement, Page Factory, FindBy annotation, Java, Faker Class, TestNG Assert, @BeforeMethod, @AfterMethod, @Test annotations

-Tested Functionalities: Register (Positive and Negative Scenarios), Login (Positive and Negative Scenarios) I have tried to see if the application gives expected warnings correctly.
+Tested Functionalities: Register (Positive and Negative Scenarios), Login (Positive and Negative Scenarios) I have tried to see if the Register and Login funcitonalities are working as expected and the application is giving expected warnings correctly.
+I found some issues related to the register functionality as shown below:

 Expected Warnings:
 	The Email field is not a valid e-mail address.